microsoft/sqlworkshops/SQLonOpenShift/sqlonopenshift/00_Prereqs.md

 **Note**: *If you are attending this course in-person, the instructor may provide you with a client environment and full access to an OpenShift cluster including login credentials.*

-With the above environment configured, you can now proceed to the first Acitivity for the course.
+With the above environment configured, you can now proceed to the first Activity for the course.

 <p style="border-bottom: 1px solid lightgrey;"></p>